 REALLY HOT.
 April’s a scorcher.

-For that matter, May’s pretty hot too (with more rainfall than March or April.
-When it’s this hot, it’s a great way to cut the humidity and cool down).
+For that matter, May is pretty hot too (with more rainfall than March or April.
+When it’s this hot, the rain cuts the humidity and cools everything down – storms are gratefully received).

-Popular months on Koh Samui and for good reason.
-The differences in temperature and average number of rainy days between these three months are hair-splitting.
+July and August are popular months on Koh Samui, and for good reason.
+The differences in temperature and average number of rainy days between these two months are hair-splitting.
 Whether enjoying a northern hemisphere summer holiday, or escaping southern hemisphere winter, it’s a great time of year to visit Koh Samui.

 Starts out gorgeous (nicely hot and sunny).
-Is, on average, the cloudiest month.
+October on Koh Samui is, on average, one of the cloudiest months and it can be quite windy, too.
 Towards the end of October, rainy season might arrive.

 Typically rainy season.
 Though it’s as soggy as a sponge, I think November on Koh Samui has a lot to recommend it.